 Home Learning Sanctions

-- If it is not handed in the student is issued with a lunchtime detention.
-The teacher must ensure that the student writes the date and time of the detention in their Study Planner.
-A record should be made on SIMS that the home learning has not been done and a detention has been set.
+- If it is not handed in, the student is issued with a subject teacher detention.
+A record should be made on Class Charts that the home learning has not been done and a detention has been set.

-- If the student does not turn up to the lunchtime detention the teacher will check if they were absent from school.
-If they were not absent from school the student is issued with a Faculty detention (3.30pm-4.30pm).
-A letter is sent home to parents but the teacher must ensure that the student records the detention in their Study Planner.
+- If the student does not turn up to the subject teacher detention, the teacher will check if they were absent from school.
+If they were not absent from school, the student is issued with a Subject Leader detention (3.30pm-4.30pm).
+This is recorded on Class Charts.

 Although government guidelines now state that schools no longer have to give 24 hours’ notice for an after school detention or get parental permission it is our policy to ensure that parents are given 24 hours’ notice for an after school detention.